jxtse/auto-paper-harvester/README.md

 - `--max-per-publisher`: cap downloads per publisher, useful for smoke tests
 - `--delay`: seconds between requests (defaults to 1.5, enforced minimum 1.0)
 - `--overwrite`: re-download files even if they already exist
+- `--dry-run`: inspect the detected DOIs and publisher configuration without downloading
 - `--verbose`: emit debug logs for troubleshooting

+During a normal run the tool prints a download plan indicating how many DOIs will be fetched per publisher.
+Missing credentials or API keys are reported and the associated publishers are skipped instead of aborting the session.

 ## Supplementary materials